McAllen Work Injury Lawyer

 At the McAllen Law Office of Eric Ramos, we can help with your workers’ compensation claim to prove that your injury was work-related and that you either did comply with reporting requirements, or fall into an exception for meeting established deadlines.

-If your employer does not have a valid workers’ compensation policy, you may then need to file a personal injury lawsuit for damages the same way you would against any other negligent party responsible for an injury you received in any other way.
+If your employer does not have a valid workers’ compensation policy, you may then need to file a work injury lawsuit for damages the same way you would against any other negligent party responsible for an injury you received in any other way.

 TELL US WHAT HAPPENED